Port of Liverpool

 The Port of Liverpool is the enclosed 7.5 mi dock system that runs from Brunswick Dock in Liverpool to Seaforth Dock, Seaforth, on the east side of the River Mersey and the Birkenhead Docks between Birkenhead and Wallasey on the west side of the river.

+In 2023, the Port of Liverpool was the UK’s fourth busiest container port, handling around 900,000 TEUs of cargo each year, equivalent to over 30 million tonnes of freight per annum.
+It handles a wide variety of cargo, including containers, bulk cargoes such as coal, grain and animal feed, and roll-on/roll-off cargoes such as cars, trucks and recycled metals.
+The port is also home to one of the largest cruise terminals in the UK which handles approximately 200,000 passengers and over 100 cruise ships each year.

-The port was extended in 2016 by the building of an in-river container terminal at Seaforth Dock, named Liverpool2.
+The port has significant links to North America and the rest of Europe via the Irish Sea and Atlantic Ocean.
+It is the most significant port in the UK for transatlantic trade.
+The port's history spans over 800 years and at its peak in the 19th century, it was the second most important port in the British Empire.
+In 2016, the port was extended by the building of an in-river container terminal at Seaforth Dock, named Liverpool2.
 The terminal can berth two 14,000 container Post-Panamax ships.

 Garston Docks, which are in the city of Liverpool, are not a part of the Port of Liverpool.
-The working docks are operated by Mersey Docks and Harbour Company, the docks to the south of the Pier Head are operated by the Canal & River Trust, the successor to former operator British Waterways.
+The working docks are operated by Mersey Docks and Harbour Company, while the docks to the south of the Pier Head are operated by the Canal & River Trust, the successor to former operator British Waterways.

 History

+1715-1899

 Liverpool's first dock was the world's first enclosed commercial dock, the Old Dock, built in 1715.
 The Lyver Pool, a tidal inlet in the narrows of the estuary, which is now largely under the Liverpool One shopping centre, was converted into the enclosed dock.
 Further docks were added and eventually all were interconnected by lock gates, extending 7.5 mi along the Liverpool bank of the River Mersey.
 From 1830 onwards, most of the building stone was granite from Kirkmabreck near Creetown, Scotland.

 The interconnected dock system was the most advanced port system in the world.
 The docks enabled ship movements within the dock system 24 hours a day, isolated from the high River Mersey tides.
-Parts of the system were a World Heritage Site from 2004 until 2021.

-From 1885, the dock system was the hub of a hydraulic power network that stretched beyond the docks.

-Most of the smaller south end docks were closed in 1971 with Brunswick Dock remaining until closure in 1975.
-Many docks have been filled in to create land for buildings: at the Pier Head, an arena at Kings Dock, commercial estates at Toxteth and Harrington Docks and housing at Herculaneum Dock.
-In the north, some branch docks have been filled in to create land.
-Sandon and Wellington Docks have been filled in and are now the location of a sewage works.
-Most of Hornby Dock was filled in to allow Gladstone Dock's coal terminal to expand.